Scotland’s Oldest Bridges.

 C.Perth R.Garry 272649,770027

 History: 1730s military road.
-Wade.
 This was Wade’s third road, running from Crieff to join the Dunkeld /Inverness road at the River Garry.
 The bridge was just before the roads joined.
 Also known as Dalnacardoch Bridge.
+Some sources suggest that the build date was 1690, just after the Battle of Killiecrankie, so ante-dating Wade by 30 yrs.

 Maps:1750

-Currently:1730s An 18th century bridge .
+Currently:1730s.
+Possibly earlier .
 One almost semicircular arch of 47 ft.
 Voussoirs in whinstone.
 Horizontal deck.
 Harling coating is falling off.
 Appears dilapidated.
 Ten ft. wide parapet to parapet.
 Still in use.
+It looks much more like a Wade bridge , so may have been restructured by the military.
+Taylor has no comment.

 photo photo.